This information is intended for use by health professionals

 In a few isolated cases an increase in liver enzyme values has been reported in a temporal connection with the therapeutic use of tramadol.

 Methyl parahydroxybenzoate and propyl parahydroxybenzoate can cause hypersensitivity, even delayed hypersensitivity reactions.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Depending on symptoms, treatment ordinarily consists of general emergency measures for freeing the airways (beware of aspiration!) and for maintaining breathing and cardiovascular function.
-Naloxone can be used as antidote in case of respiratory depression.
+Naloxone can be used as an antidote in case of respiratory depression.
 Naloxone has been shown to have no effect on convulsions in animal experiments.
-Intravenous Diazepam should be used instead.
+Intravenous diazepam should be used instead.

 In case of intoxication orally, gastrointestinal decontamination with activated charcoal or by gastric lavage is only recommended within 2 hours after tramadol intake.
 Gastrointestinal decontamination at a later time point may be useful in case of intoxication with exceptionally large quantities or prolonged-release formulations.

 Tramadol is only slightly dialysable.
 For this reason, haemodialysis or haemofiltration on their own are not suitable for the treatment of acute poisoning with MAXITRAM SR.